lfryc/blueprint-parser/doc/APIBlueprintSpecification.md

 	+ <parameter name> [= <default value>] [(<type>)] ...
 Markdown-formatted content

+Where `<parameter name>` is name of a [body][PayloadBodySection] top-level field.
+To access the elements of an array and to access the fields of a subdocument use [MongoDB Dot Notation](http://docs.mongodb.org/manual/core/document/#dot-notation).

-See Endpoint's [Parameters Section][EndpointParametersSection] for further details.
+See Resource [Parameters Section][ResourceParametersSection] for further details.

 Example: